Haroon-64/VS-Code/resume.md

 [haroon.naseer@iust.ac.in](mailto:haroon.naseer@iust.ac.in) | [LinkedIn](https://www.linkedin.com/in/haroon-naseer-6a44a6240) | [Github](https://github.com/Haroon-64) | [Kaggle](https://www.kaggle.com/haroon222221)

 Applied ML and Backend Engineer with experience in building ML systems and backend services.
-Experienced in Python, FastAPI, distributed task queues, and cloud-integrated microservices.
+Experienced in Python, FastAPI, and cloud-integrated microservices.
 Strong foundation in ML algorithms, system design, and scalable architectures.

 ---